gabrieljablonski/graph-banking/README.md

 mix deps.get
 ```

-Edit the [config/dev.exs](./config/dev.exs) according to desired configurations, and run the following command to setup the database:
+Edit the [config/dev.exs](./config/dev.exs) file according to desired configurations, and run the following command to setup the database:

 ```sh
 mix ecto.setup